AdobeDocs/experience-platform.en/help/destinations/destinations-faq.md

 ### Are the [!DNL Adobe Target] and [!DNL Custom Personalization] destinations [!DNL HIPAA]-compliant?

 +++Answer
+[!DNL Adobe Target] is not [!DNL HIPPA]-compliant with [[!DNL Adobe Healthcare Shield]](https://business.adobe.com/solutions/industries/healthcare.html).
+Customers should check with their own legal teams regarding [!DNL HIPPA]-readiness for custom optimization channels before using edge personalization via [!DNL Adobe Target] or the [!DNL Custom Personalization] destinations.

+For use cases where consent policy management needs to be applied at scale, customers must purchase [!DNL Adobe Privacy & Security Shield]. [!DNL Adobe Privacy & Security Shield] features are sold as an advanced suite of capabilities and may not be purchased separately.

+This service includes customer-managed keys and elevated thresholds to manage the customer data lifecycle.

 The [!DNL Adobe Target] and [!DNL Custom Personalization] destinations are integrated with the [Experience Platform Data Usage Labels](../data-governance/labels/overview.md) and the [Consent Policy Enforcement Service](../data-governance/enforcement/overview.md).
 These features are available for all customers.

-For use cases where consent policy management needs to be applied at scale, customers must purchase [!DNL Adobe Privacy & Security Shield].
-This service includes customer-managed keys and elevated thresholds to manage the customer data lifecycle.

-[!DNL Adobe Privacy & Security Shield] features are sold as an advanced suite of capabilities and may not be purchased separately.

-[!DNL Adobe Target] is not [!DNL HIPPA]-compliant with [!DNL Adobe Healthcare Shield].
-Customers should check with their own legal teams regarding [!DNL HIPPA]-readiness for custom optimization channels before using edge personalization via [!DNL Adobe Target] or the [!DNL Custom Personalization] destinations.
 +++